elabit/robotmk/DEVELOPMENT.md

 * Open a bash in the container
 * Execute as root: `/workspace/robotmk/scripts/docker_fix_agent_permissions.sh`.
 This script fixes the missing permissions to `/var/log/robotmk` and `/etc/check_mk/robotmk.yml`.

+(The required modules for robotmk were installed during `postCreateCommand.sh`)

 After that, set a breakpoint in VS Code in `agents_plugins/robotmk-runner.py`.
 Also select the debugging configuration to "devc V2.x robotmk-runner" and press F5 to start debugging.

 (This step only makes sense if you have already [installed the agent into the container](#install-a-new-linux-agent-in-the-container)).